Rhea Moore

-Rhea Moore (born 2009) is an American professional soccer player who plays as a forward for Dallas Trinity FC in the USL Super League.
-In 2025, she became the youngest women's goal scorer in United States professional soccer history, scoring in her debut match at age 15.
+Rhea Moore (born October 9, 2009) is an American professional soccer player who plays as a forward.
+In 2025, she became the youngest women's goal scorer in United States professional soccer history, scoring in her debut match for USL Super League club Dallas Trinity FC at age 15.
+She is committed to play college soccer for the USC Trojans.

-Early life and youth career
+Early life

-Moore grew up in Sacramento, California, and played youth soccer for San Juan Soccer Club in the Elite Clubs National League (ECNL).
+Moore was born and raised in Sacramento, California, as the middle child between two brothers.
+She started playing soccer at the age of 7, eventually joining San Juan Soccer Club in the Elite Clubs National League (ECNL).
 She was recognized as one of the top forward prospects in the Class of 2027, earning invitations to regional and national development events.
+In 2024, she was named ECNL All-Conference for the Northern California region.